delafields/evm-puzzles/Solutions.md

 Ooh ok, this one is a little more involved.
 We supply a `CALLVALUE` which gets duped (`DUP1`), those two then get multiplied (`MUL`).
 Then, a two byte 0100 is pushed to the top of the stack (`PUSH2`) which must equal what we got from the `MUL` (`EQ`).
 Lastly, 12 (0C) is pushed to the top of the stack and `JUMPI` conditionally takes us to `JUMPDEST` if the result of `EQ` == **1**.

 So to crack this, we just need to make the `sqrt(CALLVALUE) == PUSH2 0100`, **where 0100 = 256** in decimal.
 This evaluates to **16**.

+## Lesson 6
+New opcode `CALLDATALOAD`!
+The first two steps do the following: `CALLDATALOAD` takes the input at the top of the stack 00 (from `PUSH1 00`) and returns call data from that byte onward.
+So in our case, that's byte 0-32 - this gets right padded btw.
+We need to send `JUMP` to 10 (`0A`), which means that our 32 byte calldata must evaluate to 10.

+Because calldata gets right padded we can't just enter `0x0a`, so to solve this, enter `0x000000000000000000000000000000000000000000000000000000000000000a`.